 From San Francisco to Shanghai, become part of the CAA worldwide network of more than 365,000 Columbians by joining one of the 100-plus Global Clubs around the world.
 Become a member, attend events, volunteer, or join the club board or leadership committee.
 Find a club near you.

 From Varsity C, an organization dedicated to supporting Columbia Athletics through advice, counsel, and volunteer activity, to season ticket opportunities, there are many ways you get involved with the Lions after graduation.

 Interested in hiring top talent and making a difference for fellow Columbians?
 As an alum, you know the value of the Columbia degree and the benefits gained from valuable work experiences.

-Post an internship, full-time job opportunity, or share your professional experience and advice for a Columbia student via the "Hire Columbians" campaign and on the Columbia Career Connections LinkedIn group.
-Post an internship or job opportunity for an alum on the CAA LinkedIn group or Alumni Community.
+Post an internship, full-time job opportunity, or share your professional experience and advice for a student via the "Hire Columbians" campaign, CAA LinkedIn group, or Online Alumni Community.